 - 1 1/4 cups milk (or buttermilk if you prefer)

-- Put bacon grease in a cast iron skillet and put in oven.
-Turn on oven to 425 degrees.
-If you don't have a cast iron skillet, use a baking pan.
+- Put bacon grease in a cast-iron skillet and put in the oven.
+Turn on the oven to 425 degrees.
+If you don't have a cast-iron skillet, use a baking pan.
 Don't pre-heat the baking pan.
 You will need to coat the baking pan with cooking spray instead of the bacon grease.
-Note: If you don't own a cast iron skillet, you might want to purchase one.
+Note: If you don't own a cast-iron skillet, you might want to purchase one.
 I am the third generation to use mine, which is over a hundred years old!

-- When the oven is pre-heated, remove skillet and pour the bacon grease into the batter.
+- When the oven is preheated, remove the skillet and pour the bacon grease into the batter.
 Make sure your pan has grease coating all parts of the bottom and sides so the cornbread won't stick.

 - Stir the grease into the batter but just enough to mix it.
 Again, you want the batter to be lumpy.

-- Pour batter into pan and bake for approximately 20 minutes.
-Insert a toothpick in center of cornbread and if it comes out clean, it is ready.
+- Pour batter into the pan and bake for approximately 20 minutes.
+Insert a toothpick in the center of cornbread, and if it comes out clean, it is ready.
 Otherwise, bake a little longer, checking it at short intervals to see if done.

-- Sit pan on wire cooling rack for about 10 minutes.
+- Set the pan on wire cooling rack for about 10 minutes.
 Then, put a plate upside down over the top of the pan and then turn over.
 The cornbread should come right out onto the plate.

 © 2016 Thelma Raker Coffone